Kinderwhore grunge fashion guide

-You don't really see much Kinderwhore fashion nowadays.
-Maybe it's because of the implication that it mimics the style of young, innocent girls and twists it through a warped looking glass of sensuality - and is therefore seen as offensive.
-Whatever the case may be, I am here to show you the, um... opposite end of the spectrum of lolita fashion.
+You don’t really see much Kinderwhore fashion nowadays.
+Maybe it’s because of the implication that it twists the supposed style of innocent young girls through a warped looking glass of sensuality….

 The origins of kinderwhore style

 Kinderwhore goes back to the mid to late 1990’s and was a style used by female grunge and punk bands.
 Loud grrrl bands like L7, Jack off Jill, 7 Year Bytch and Babes In Toyland were pigeonholed as “kinderwhore” bands, a media term for the babydoll dress fashion popularised by Kat Bjelland from Babes in Toyland and Courtney Love from Hole.
 Who actually takes credit for the kinderwhore look is up for grabs.
 Some believe Courtney Love started the whole thing.
 Others believe Kat Bjelland started it and Courtney made it popular.
 Whatever you choose to believe is completely up to you.